JuanBryan/UIAutomationChallenge/README.md

-# Tranzact Automation Challenge UI
+# Tranzact Automation Challenge UI And API
 ## Getting started
 ### Prerequisites
 - You must have Microsoft (R) Build Engine versión 15.9.21 or higher